mohakapt/Stringz/README.md

 Preferences also contains some useful options regarding loading localizable files and exporting .strings files to your project.
 So I would storngly advice to to check preferences out.

-There is a sample app included in this repository, The application was tested havily with this sample app, So I strongly encorage you to download the sample app and run Stringz on it to examin how Stringz should correctly work, If you encounter an unexpected behaviors with your own app please consider submitting an [issue](https://github.com/mohakapt/Stringz/issues) and I'l make sure to fix it as quickly as possible.
+There is a sample app included in this repository, The application was tested havily with this sample app, So I strongly encorage you to download the sample app and run Stringz on it to examin how Stringz should correctly work, If you encounter an unexpected behaviors with your own app please consider submitting an [issue](https://github.com/mohakapt/Stringz/issues) and I'll make sure to fix it as quickly as possible.

 <h2 id='section_contributing'>
 🤝 Contributing